2023 Solar Incentives Guide for Fort Madison, IA - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend installing solar panels.
+When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
+An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specific percentage of your solar system's cost.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can apply for a credit for 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
+Beginning in 2023, it will also be easier to get credits for energy storage systems under this new program.

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit will apply to you, talk to your local Fort Madison solar installation expert.
+The best way to understand how the new Clean Energy Credit might apply to you is to speak with your local Fort Madison solar panel installation expert directly.

 State & Local Solar Incentives